Mugruwadi: Civic administration

+The civic administration of the town is managed by the Panchayat Samiti (town council).
+It gets its revenue from business and property taxes and is headed by a town council president who is assisted by the town council chief officer and council members.

 Transportation

 Mugruwadi is connected to all major cities and towns of Maharashtra and rest of India it connected to numerous state highways and is about 15 km from National Highway 4 (NH 4).